ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

 ## Superhabitables and Mass: Beyond “Just Right”

-In 2014, René Heller and John Armstrong proposed the existence of **superhabitable planemos** — worlds that may be **more conducive to life** than Earth, even if not ideal for humans.
-These planemos are theorized to exceed Earth's habitability not by matching its parameters exactly, but by surpassing them in specific, life-favoring ways.
+In 2014, René Heller and John Armstrong proposed the existence of **superhabitable planemons** — worlds that may be **more conducive to life** than Earth, even if not ideal for humans.
+These planemons are theorized to exceed Earth's habitability not by matching its parameters exactly, but by surpassing them in specific, life-favoring ways.
 ### 📌 Definition:

 > A **superhabitable** world is one that provides **enhanced conditions** for the _emergence, proliferation, and persistence_ of life — especially diverse, adaptive, and long-lasting biospheres.